-It was summer and we ware scared that the Belgrade to Bar train might be full, so I sent an e-mail.
+It was summer and I was scared that the Montenegro express, might be full, so I sent an e-mail.
 I didn’t hear from him for weeks when I got instructions to send my credit card details in seperate e-mails.
 Obviously I was skeptic, but internet sources assured me of his trustworthiness.

 The next e-mail told me I could pick up my tickets for the Belgrade to Bar train at a kiosk near the station the day before our departure.
-I never saw the mysterious mister Popovic, but the small kiosk selling sigarettes and snacks indeed had an envelope with our tickets for the Belgrade to Bar train.
-Everything was in order and we even got a free upgrade to the first class.
+I never saw the mysterious mister Popovic, but the small kiosk selling sigarettes and snacks indeed had an envelope with the tickets.
+Everything was in order and I even got a free upgrade to the first class.

 My experience on the Belgrade to Bar train

-Montenegro express: Europe’s most beautiful train ride?
+Europe’s most beautiful train ride?

 Was it really Europe’s most beautiful train ride?
 Let me start with saying that being stuck on a train that frequently broke down and whose airconditioning kept going on and off during a heat wave does not make for a pleasant journey.